davideferre/owl/README.md

 ```

 Note that the counter component is made reactive with the [`useState`](doc/hooks.md#usestate)
 hook.
+Also, all examples here uses the `xml` helper to define inline templates.
+But this is not mandatory, many applications will load templates separately.

 More interesting examples can be found on the
 [playground](https://odoo.github.io/owl/playground) application.

 ## Design Principles